Lydia Loveless

-Lydia Loveless (born Lydia Ruth Lamb, née Ankrom; September 4, 1990) is an American alternative country singer-songwriter from Columbus, Ohio.
-Her music combines pop music, classic country, honky tonk, and punk rock.
+Lydia Loveless (née Ankrom, born September 4, 1990) is an American alternative country singer-songwriter from Columbus, Ohio.
+Their music combines pop music, classic country, honky tonk, and punk rock.

 Early life

 Loveless was born in Coshocton, Ohio, in the Newcastle area.
-She is the daughter of Parker Chandler and has two older sisters, Eleanor Sinacola and Jessica, who now performs under the stage name "Jessica Wabbit".
+They are the daughter of Parker Chandler and have two older sisters: Eleanor Sinacola, and Jessica, who now performs under the stage name "Jessica Wabbit".
 Loveless grew up on a farm in a rural area outside of Coshocton and was home-schooled.
-She said she felt like an outcast in a town that emphasized religion and conformity until she moved to Columbus, Ohio when she was 14.
-She enjoyed Hank Williams III and punk-influenced country music, while also embracing popular music and rock and roll and "pretty much anything on Kemado Records."
+They said they felt like an outcast in a town that emphasized religion and conformity until they moved to Columbus, Ohio when they were 14.
+They enjoyed Hank Williams III and punk-influenced country music, while also embracing popular music and rock and roll and "pretty much anything on Kemado Records."

-Her family is musical: Loveless' father was a pastor, drummer, and later country-western bar owner for a time.
-She and her sisters played several instruments.
+Their family is musical: Loveless' father was a pastor, drummer, and later country-western bar owner for a time.
+They and their sisters played several instruments.
 Loveless took piano lessons, then began trying to play the guitar at 12.